AntwonioG/cse15l-lab-reports/LabReport3.md

 technical/government/Gen_Account_Office/Statements_Feb28-1997_volume.txt
 ```

-the size command line argument can also be used to find files that are greater than a certain amount, in this case it lists files greater than 100 kb, this could be helpful in clearing up space or trying to optimize storage
+The size command line argument can also be used to find files that are greater than a certain amount, in this case it lists files greater than 100 kb, this could be helpful in clearing up space or trying to optimize storage